 Through weak, non-covalent interactions between their subunits macromolecular protein complexes self-assemble into ordered, stable structures.
 One such protein complex is the replisome, which needs its polymerase subunits to be able to bind and function stably, but also to exchange with other subunits in solution when required.
 This paradox of stability and exchange can be explained by a mechanistic model known as 'multi-site competitive exchange' [1] which allows for a subunit to remain part of the complex when there are no competing subunits, but for exchange to occur in a concentration dependent manner when competitors are present.
-To better understand this model in nature and to harness the concept for nanotechnology, we designed and synthesised an artificial multi-site competitive exchange system using DNA origami (figure 1).
-The structure was imaged with electron microscopy and competitive exchange was observed with total internal reflection fluorescence microscopy (TIRFM).
+To better understand this model in nature and to harness the concept for nanotechnology, we designed and synthesised an artificial multi-site competitive exchange was observed with total internal reflection fluorescence microscopy (TIRFM).
 Using this system, in conjunction with computer simulations, we found different variables that can be used to tune the rates and concentrations at which subunit exchange occurs.
 This allows for the rational design of synthetic DNA nanostructures that can switch configurations in response to external stimuli.
 In summary, this research used DNA nanostructures to probe a previously untested hypotheses about an important biological mechanism, while simultaneously broadening the design space in DNA nanotechnology.